Paul Kee: Career

 Early in the 1994–95 season, Northern Ireland were suffering a goalkeeping crisis, and with both Fettis and Wright injured, Kee was recalled to the squad along with Linfield's Wes Lamont.
 In October 1994, Kee put in an excellent performance in 2–1 victory in Austria but a month later he was responsible for at least two of the goals in a 4–0 home defeat by the Republic of Ireland.
 The return to fitness of Alan Fettis in 1995 finally ended any hopes Kee had of winning further caps.

 Kee spent the next decade playing football for a number of clubs all over Ireland.
 During a season at Cobh Ramblers, he took over the goalkeeping position from Nicky Byrne, who would later go on to find worldwide fame as a member of the pop group Westlife.
 He spent the latter part of the 2001 season as goalkeeping coach at Bohemians Kee announced his retirement from playing at the end of the 2002–03 season, though he agreed to act as back-up 'keeper for Glentoran through the following campaign.
 The form and fitness of Elliott Morris meant he was never called upon.

 Kee went on to join the Glentoran staff as Goalkeeping Coach.
 He fulfilled the same role with Bangor and Brantwood FC as an outfield player, and from August 2010 with Ards until November 2011 joining Greenwell Star FC of the Down Area Winter League in Northern Ireland as Goalkeeping Coach and has also recently signed as a player.
+Paul was recently interviewed by former children's television presenter Timmy Mallett during his cycling tour of the United Kingdom and Northern Ireland and discussed his former footballing career and new role as a gatekeeper for the Stormont Assembly.